Luchta/-CppND-Capstone-Turtle-Game/README.md

 In main.cpp three different difficulty levels can be given to the game.

 ## Structure
-The verall structure follows the Snake Game example.
+The overall structure follows the Snake Game example.
 Main creates a Controller, Game and Render Object.
 The Game object stores a unique pointer to a turtle object.
 Controller and Renderer are handed to the run function, which starts the Gameloop.